Espa?ol

 For medical questions, we encourage you to review our information with your doctor.

-Brain metastases are usually single spots, but some types of cancer can cause meningitis (swelling of the linings of the brain).
+Brain mets are usually single spots, but some types of cancer (like small cell lung cancer) can cause many different spots.
+Other types can cause meningitis (swelling of the linings of the brain).
 This is mostly seen with leukemias, lymphomas, or very advanced forms of other types of cancer.
-Symptoms of meningitis from cancer can be harder to pick out.

-Symptoms of brain metastases depend on the location, size and number of growths in the brain, or the amount of swelling.
+Not everyone with a brain metastasis will have symptoms but most do.
+Symptoms of brain mets depend on the location, size, and number of growths in the brain and the amount of swelling they cause.
 Metastases can push on or cause swelling in specific areas causing specific symptoms.
-Not everyone with a brain metastasis will have symptoms but most do.

 The most common symptoms are:

-Chemotherapy is not usually a treatment for brain metastases because these medicines have a hard time getting into the brain.
-However, for people with meningitis from cancer, chemotherapy may be injected right into the fluid that surrounds the brain and spinal cord.
-This can be done during a lumbar puncture (needle into the back) or through a device called an Ommaya reservoir.
+Chemotherapy (chemo) is not usually a treatment for brain mets because many of these medicines have a hard time getting into the brain.
+However, for people with meningitis from cancer, chemo may be injected right into the fluid that surrounds the brain and spinal cord.
+This can be done using a lumbar puncture (needle into the back) or through a device called an Ommaya reservoir placed under the scalp.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.